peps/tari-dot-com/_lessons/07_adding_tari_to_your_exchange.md

 4. Set the wallet's base node.
 Set this value to the `minotari_node` you created or chose at the beginning of this guide in **Section 1**.

-> Note: The format is `<public_key>::<public address>`.
+> Note: The format is `<...public key...>::<...public address...>`, with <...> being replaced with the addresses noted previously.
 Below is a sample of what these configuration settings look like, using the example data from **Section 1**.
 You should not use the data below, but insert your own details.

 ```toml
 # A custom base node peer that will be used to obtain metadata from, example